-S/U Satisfactory/Unsatisfactory.
-In certain designated courses in which regular letter grades are not appropriate, grades of S and U may be given.
-No quality points are given for an S, but in computing quality point averages, a grade of U is counted as work undertaken and treated as an F.
+S/NC Satisfactory/No Credit.
+In certain designated courses in which regular letter grades are not appropriate, grades of S or NC may be given.
+No quality points are given for an S, but credit is earned and it is counted as work undertaken.
+No quality points or credit is given for an NC grade and the course is not included in hours attempted.

-W Withdrew.
+W Withdrawn.
 The grade of W is given after the first three weeks and within the first ten weeks of a semester if a student drops a course with the written consent of the advisor, the instructor, and the dean of the College or registrar.
 The course is not counted as work undertaken.